 This chapter examines the determinants of wage dispersion (90:10 and 50:10 ratios) in 21 advanced democracies.
 We show that the same factors shape wage dispersion between both the top and bottom and the middle and bottom, but not uniformly across the two measures.
 The effects of capital market openness, Third World imports, and immigration are stronger for the 50:10 ratio.
 Union density, wage coordination, temporary employment regulation, and human capital investment restrain both ratios; but the effect of temporary employment regulation is stronger for the 50:10 ratio.

-REGIONAL GOVERNANCE, AUTHORITY AND REDISTRIBUTION
+BOOK PROJECT: REGIONAL GOVERNANCE, AUTHORITY AND REDISTRIBUTION

-My dissertation focuses on the inclination and ability of subnational governments to redistribute income within their borders.
+This project, based in my dissertation, focuses on the inclination and ability of subnational governments to redistribute income within their borders.
 The geographic scope of this project includes the advanced post-industrial democracies of Western Europe and the Anglo-American countries.
 I contend that regional political actors’ policy aims are focused at the level of the subnational unit, and thus they may use their authority over transfer spending to reduce regional inequality.
 In contrast, central government actors are focused on national-level outcomes, and thus route social spending to achieve national-level objectives.